Early Classification of Time Series in Non-Stationary Cost Regimes: Conclusion

 \section{Conclusion}

-This paper addressed Early Classification of Time Series (ECTS) under deployment-time cost non-stationarity, a practically relevant setting that is largely overlooked in existing work.
+This paper addresses ECTS under deployment-time cost non-stationarity, a practically relevant setting that is largely overlooked in existing work.
 Beyond the specific ECTS setting, this work contributes to the broader problem of early and adaptive decision-making under evolving cost constraints.

 {We investigated two complementary sources of non-stationarity: deterministic drift in misclassification and delay costs, and stochastic deployment-time cost realizations.
-Focusing on separable ECTS approaches, we proposed online adaptations of representative triggering strategies that update only the trigger during deployment, while keeping the classifier fixed.
-This choice reflects realistic operational constraints and isolates the role of online cost adaptation.}
+Focusing on separable ECTS approaches, we proposed online adaptations of representative triggering strategies that update only the trigger during deployment.

 {Our contributions include online extensions of several anticipation, bandit, and RL–based triggers, together with controlled experimental protocols explicitly modeling cost drift and stochasticity.
 In particular, RL–based triggers show strong and stable performance across all scenarios, while non-myopic methods such as \textit{Deep-Calimera} achieve lower costs when delayed updates are feasible, thus at the expense of more restrictive applicability.}